leanix/vsm-github-broker/README.md

 The vsm broker exposes an endpoint to listen to GitHub webhooks.
 This enables an near-to-realtime update of information in VSM.
 The broker automatically registers and manages the webhook when the broker initializes.
 By default this capability is switched on.

+> Note: Complete data is freshly pulled from GitHub enterprise **every day at 4A.M**.
+Hence webhook can be optionally setup for real-time updates.
+Or else new data is refreshed on daily basis.

 ```
 docker run --pull=always --restart=always \
            -p 8080:8080 \